On Polynomial Multiplication in Chebyshev Basis: Implementation and Experimentations

 \subsection{A Generic Code}

 We design a C++ code to implement Algorithm {\tt PM-Chebyshev} in a generic fashion.
 The idea is to take the polynomial multiplication in monomial basis as a template parameter in order to provide a generic function.
 We decided to manipulate polynomials as vectors to benefit from the C++ Standard Template Library \cite{STL}, and thus benefit from genericity on coefficients, allowing the use of either double or single precision floating point numbers.
 Polynomial coefficients are ordered in the vector by increasing degree.
-The code given in Figure \ref{fig:code} emphasis the simplicity of our implementation:
+The code given in Figure \ref{fig:code} emphasizes the simplicity of our implementation:

 The function {\tt mulM} corresponds to the implementation of the multiplication in monomial basis while the function {\tt mulC} corresponds to the one in Chebyshev basis.
-The vectors {\tt a} and {\tt b} represents the input polynomials and {\tt c} is the output product.
+The vectors {\tt a} and {\tt b} represent the input polynomials and {\tt c} is the output product.
 As expected, this code achieves a complete reduction to any implementation of polynomial multiplication in monomial basis, assuming the prototype of the function is compliant.
 In our benchmarks, we will use this code to reduce to a homemade code implementing the recursive Karatsuba's multiplication algorithm.
+Our Karatsuba's implementation is using a local memory strategy to store intermediate values along the recursive calls and allocations are done directly through {\tt new/delete} mechanism.
+We also use a threshold to switch to naive quadratic product when polynomial degrees are small.
+In our benchmark, the threshold has been set to degree $63$ since it was the most efficient value.